patrickmmartin/pith-writings/dao_of_scratch/article.md

  *	 turning left instead of reversing direction on the next choice -> which then delivers the ghost patrolling in circles behaviour for free

-# Scratch has some "Magic" features which are well loved
+# Scratch has some "Magic" features which are well loved TODO(PMM) demote?
  * `Good Point OOO: Vector -> bitmap -> Vector!`
  * Defining concurrent operations “just works” (Multiple “When <Green Flag> Clicked” can be used)

 # User Straw Poll
-So, I decided to get an assessment from the horse's mouth, as it were, and ran a very unscientific poll of a miniscule sample set of users.
+So, recently it hit me that I should get an assessment from the horse's mouth, as it were.
+So I ran a very unscientific poll of a miniscule sample set of users, and asked them one question.

-The results are for answers to "best thing about Scratch" are:
+The results are for answers to "What's the best thing about Scratch?" are:

 | Thing  | Votes |
 | ------------- | ------------- |